1996 California Proposition 218: Proposition 218 Levy Limitations

 Section 3 of Article XIII D provides that no tax, assessment, or property-related fee or charge shall be assessed by any agency upon any parcel of property or upon any person as an incident of property ownership except: (1) constitutionally permitted property taxes based on the assessed value of the property; (2) special taxes receiving a two-thirds vote under Proposition 13; (3) assessments on real property as provided by Article XIII D; and (4) property-related fees or charges for property-related services as provided by Article XIII D.

 The preceding requirement generally means that all parcel taxes must be levied as special taxes subject to two-thirds voter approval.
-The preceding requirement also means that property-related fees or charges may only be imposed for property-related services.
+The preceding requirement also generally means that property-related fees or charges may only be imposed for property-related services.

 A tax imposed on the owners of wholesale liquid fuel storage facilities based solely on the storage capacity of the facilities' tanks, regardless of whether the tanks are used or any fuel is stored in them, was found by a California appellate court to be subject to the constitutional restrictions under Section 3 of Article XIII D.

-The courts have yet to fully determine what taxes (e.g., certain utility user taxes) are deemed imposed upon a "person as an incident of property ownership," thereby requiring the tax to be a special tax subject to two-thirds voter approval.
+The courts have yet to fully determine what taxes (e.g., certain utility user taxes) imposed upon a "person as an incident of property ownership," thereby requiring that tax to be a special tax subject to two-thirds voter approval.

 Section 3 of Article XIII D also contains an exemption that for purposes of Article XIII D only, fees and charges for electrical or gas service are not property-related fees or charges imposed as an incident of property ownership.
 This means that electrical or gas service fees and charges imposed by local agencies are not subject to the procedures and requirements applicable to property-related fees or charges, including the proportional cost of service requirement.

-The scope of the exemption for electrical or gas service fees and charges only applies to Article XIII D. Depending upon the specific circumstances, electrical or gas service fees and charges imposed by a local agency could constitute a "tax" subject to voter approval under Article XIII C, as amended by Proposition 26 in 2010.
+The scope of the exemption for electrical or gas service fees and charges only applies to Article XIII D. Depending upon the specific circumstances, electrical or gas service fees and charges imposed by a local agency may constitute a "tax" subject to voter approval under Article XIII C, as amended by Proposition 26 in 2010.